Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief summary of the information raised in the charts and tables above.
+The following list is a summary of the data that was touched on in this article.

-- Drivers considered higher risk that tend to have accidents or serious violations pay on average $1,440 more every year for Compass insurance
+- Higher risk drivers who have multiple accidents or major violations pay on average $1,440 more per year than a safer driver

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.